Description

 school.
 In 1933, he graduated from the Stuttgart Technical University and returned to Munich to practice architecture.
 Ehmcke

-then immigrated to Los Angeles in 1937 where he specialized in store planning and design for Bullocks, Eastern-Colombia, and
+immigrated in 1937 to Los Angeles where he specialized in store planning and design for Bullocks, Eastern-Colombia, and Magnin

-Magnin department stores, among others.
-From 1941 to 1945 Ehmcke worked on the Metropolitan Life Insurance Housing Projects,
+department stores, among others.
+Between 1941 and 1945 Ehmcke worked on the Metropolitan Life Insurance Housing Projects,

 and with structural engineers for the building of the Jet Propulsion Laboratory and Navy Test Facility.
 During this period